talmolab/sleap-nn/docs/config.md

             convolutions for upsampling.
 Interpolation is faster but transposed convolutions may be able to learn richer or more complex upsampling to recover details from higher scales.
 Default: True.
-            - `up_interpolate`: (bool) If True, use bilinear interpolation instead of transposed convolutions for upsampling.
-Interpolation is faster but transposed convolutions may be able to learn richer or more complex upsampling to recover details from higher scales.
-Default: True.
         - `backbone_config`: (for SwinT.
 Default is `Tiny` architecture.)
             - `model_type`: (str) One of the ConvNext architecture types: ["tiny", "small", "base"].
 Default: "tiny".
             - `arch`: Dictionary of embed dimension, depths and number of heads in each layer.
             Default is "Tiny architecture".
             {'embed': 96, 'depths': [2,2,6,2], 'channels':[3, 6, 12, 24]}
-            - `model_type`: (str) One of the ConvNext architecture types: ["tiny", "small", "base"].
-Default: "tiny".
-            - `arch`: Dictionary of embed dimension, depths and number of heads in each layer.
-            Default is "Tiny architecture".
-            {'embed': 96, 'depths': [2,2,6,2], 'channels':[3, 6, 12, 24]}
             - `patch_size`: (List[int]) Patch size for the stem layer of SwinT.
 Default: [4,4].
-            - `stem_patch_stride`: (int) Stride for the patch.
-Default is 2.
             - `stem_patch_stride`: (int) Stride for the patch.
 Default is 2.
             - `window_size`: (List[int]) Window size.
 Default: [7,7].
             - `in_channels`: (int) Number of input channels.
 Default is 1.